kinow/autosubmit/docs/source/installation/index.rst

     # Additional dependencies related with pycrypto
     apt install build-essential libssl-dev libffi-dev -y -q

-    # Install autosubmit using pip
+    # Install Autosubmit using pip
     pip3 install autosubmit

     # Check that we can execute autosubmit commands
     autosubmit -h

-Now you can follow the following instructions to configure autosubmit at the user level and perform a quick test or jump to the detailed section.
+For a very quick test, you can follow the next instructions to configure and run Autosubmit at the user level.
+Otherwise, please go directly to `How to configure Autosubmit <https://autosubmit.readthedocs.io/en/master/installation/index.html#how-to-configure-autosubmit>`_ .

 .. code-block:: bash